Privacy Policy

 10. Data security

 We implement appropriate technical and organisational measures to protect personal data against unauthorised access, loss, and alteration.
 Critical contract events are recorded on an immutable audit trail.
-However, no internet-based service can guarantee absolute security of transmission.
+Data is encrypted in transit and at rest.
+Access to customer data is role-based and logged.

 11. Changes to this policy